liangcheng-yu/hyperlight/docs/how-to-make-releases.md

 Currently, we need to manually update the workspace `Cargo.toml` version number to match to whatever release we are making.
 This will affect the version of all the crates in the workspace.

 > Note: we'll use `v0.4.0` as the version for the above and all subsequent instructions.
 You should replace this with the version you're releasing.
-Make sure your version follows [SemVer](https://semver.org) conventions as closely as possible, and is prefixed with a `v` character. *In particular do not use a patch version unless you are patching an issue in a release branch, releases from dev should always be minor or major versions* (see [here](https://github.com/deislabs/hyperlight/issues/1072) for reasons why).
+Make sure your version follows [SemVer](https://semver.org) conventions as closely as possible, and is prefixed with a `v` character. *In particular do not use a patch version unless you are patching an issue in a release branch, releases from dev should always be minor or major versions*.

 Create a PR with this change and merge it into the dev branch.